Discover the beating heart of traditional Japan in Gion and Higashiyama

 Running along the foot of the Eastern Hills is a cherry tree-lined canal and trail, known today as the Philosopher's Path .
 There are some nice little craft shops and cafes to relax at along the way.
 While usually tranquil, at the peak of the cherry blossoms season this route can be very crowded, so it is best to start early during that time of year.

 Follow the Philosopher's Path southbound for about 30 minutes from Silver Pavilion (Ginkakuji Temple) , and you will pass numerous temples including Eikando , a prime autumn foliage-viewing spot, before reaching the massive Nanzenji Temple complex.
 This was once the country's most important temple, and you may well recognize the enormous Sanmon Gate from the Hollywood blockbuster "Lost in Translation."
-The sub temple of Tenju-an is highly recommended.
-The Muroan gardens are very close and a nice spot to sit and relax.
+The sub temple of Tenju-an is also highly recommended.
+The Murin-an gardens are a calm and tranquil place not too far away.

 Discover the old and new of Gion

-Further south, towards Shijo Street, you begin to enter geisha territory.
+Further south, towards Shijo Street, you begin to enter Gion.
 Here you can find the ochaya, wooden teahouses, that serve as the residences and reception venues for geisha, though some have been converted into high-end restaurants and bars that are open to the public.

 Shinbashi Street is especially picturesque.
 Furumonzen and Shinmonzen streets close by are home to a cluster of antique shops.